 How do you begin to make the decision to postpone your wedding?
 My family is struggling with the wedding postponement decision, just like many of you.
-September 12, 2020, is the wedding date for my son and future daughter in law.
+September 12, 2020, was the wedding date for my son and daughter-in-law.
+They went ahead with immediate family and we included grandparents over Zoom and Facetime.
+They are planning to have a friends and family celebration in July 2021 (fingers crossed!!).

-We go back and forth.
+We continue to go back and forth.
 Do we postpone it?
 Do we wait to make a decision?
-The stress is really on my son and his fiancee.
+The stress is really on my son and his bride.
 As a mom, all I can do is listen and be supportive.
 As a wedding planner, I look at options, risks, and solutions.

 What do you do?